Evo-ML/EvoCluster/README.md

 Please include these citations if you plan to use this Framework:

-- Qaddoura, Raneem, et al. "EvoCluster: An Open-Source Nature-Inspired Optimization Clustering Framework in Python."
-International Conference on the Applications of Evolutionary Computation (Part of EvoStar).
+- Qaddoura, Raneem, Hossam Faris, Ibrahim Aljarah, and Pedro A. Castillo.
+"EvoCluster: An Open-Source Nature-Inspired Optimization Clustering Framework in Python."
+In International Conference on the Applications of Evolutionary Computation (Part of EvoStar), pp. 20-36.
 Springer, Cham, 2020.

 - Ruba Abu Khurma, Ibrahim Aljarah, Ahmad Sharieh, and Seyedali Mirjalili.
 Evolopy-fs: An open-source nature-inspired optimization framework in python for feature selection.
 In Evolutionary